 We are a group of people, just like you, who love animals.
-We have decided to do something about the disgraceful number of dogs and cats who are euthanased daily right here in Newcastle, Lake Macquarie, the Hunter and Central Coast of NSW.
-Statistics show that every year there are 250,000 companion animals killed in Australia, including 60,000 in New South Wales alone.
-These numbers are increasing.
-Visit Death Row Pets for details.
-Most of these are healthy, re-homeable animals, with their only crime being born into an uncaring society.
+We have decided to do something about the disgraceful number of dogs and cats who are euthanased daily right here in our local pounds.
+We are based in Newcastle but we rescue dogs from all over eastern NSW including Newcastle, Lake Macquarie, the Hunter Valley, Central Coast, Taree and Mudgee.

 Our ABN is 92 544 122 852, our CFN (Charitable Fundraising Number) is 21652.
 We have Tax Deductible Gift Recipient Status, which means donations $2 or more are tax deductible.